 Interest expense of CIP represents interest expense on the notes payable of CIP.
-Interest expense of CIP increased by \$75.1 million, or 93.6%, compared to the prior year primarily due to higher average interest rates and the addition of a CLO during the third quarter of 2023 and fourth quarter of 2022.
+Interest expense of CIP increased by \$5.9 million, or 3.8%, compared to the prior year.
+The increase is primarily attributable to the addition of new CLOs in the third quarter of 2023 and fourth quarter of 2024.